SVKruik/Discord-Bots-v1/ReadMe.md

 ### Commands
 Here is a list for commands on our hangout server [EGS](https://discord.gg/gBVFuBqENA).
 Be aware though that some commands are for Administrators only.
 Alphabetic order.
-  - `$apply`: A link to a google form if you would like to apply for a role/rank on our Minecraft/Discord server.
+  - `apply`: A link to a google form if you would like to apply for a role/rank on our Minecraft/Discord server.
-  - `$balance`: Show your balance.
+  - `balance`: Show your balance.
 You can then choose what balance you would like to display: Bank or Wallet.
-  - `$balbank`: Directly shows your bank account worth, without a dialogue.
+  - `balbank`: Directly shows your bank account worth, without a dialogue.
-  - `$balwallet`: Directly shows your wallet worth, without a dialogue.
+  - `balwallet`: Directly shows your wallet worth, without a dialogue.
-  - `$ban @target-member`: Bans a Discord server member.
+  - `ban @target-member`: Bans a Discord server member.
-  - `$blind`: Blinds a member.
-The targeted member cannot do anything.
+  - `blind`: Blinds a member.
+The targeted member cannot do and see anything.
-  - `$clear amount`: Bulkdeletes messages.
-Be aware though that old messages can't be deleted.
+  - `clear amount`: Bulkdeletes messages.
+Be aware though that old messages can't be deleted because of technical limits.
+  - `cmdtemplate`: Displays a codeblock with a basic command.
+Can be used to easily make a new command.
-  - `$dailyreward`: Collect your daily reward.
+  - `dailyreward`: Collect your daily reward.
 Has a cooldown of 24 hours.
+This amount will be added into your wallet.
-  - `$github`: A embed that displays the most important links to this GitHub repository.
+  - `github`: A embed that displays the most important links to this GitHub repository.
-  - `$deposit amount`: Deposit coins to your bank account.
+  - `deposit amount`: Deposit coins to your bank account.
 So from Wallet to Bank.
+  - `embedtemplate`: Displays a codeblock with a more complex command.
+Embed.
-  - `$event`: Creates an embed with options.
+  - `event`: Creates an embed with options.
 Can be used for a poll or team select.
-  - `$github`: Creates an embed that displays the most important links to this GitHub repository.
+  - `github`: Creates an embed that displays the most important links to this GitHub repository.
-  - `$give @member amount`: Gives a member of the server X amount of coins.
+  - `give @member amount`: Gives a member of the server X amount of coins.
 Note that that targeted member must exist in the Database.
-  - `$help`: The bot will try to help you with a small *conversation*.
+  - `help`: The bot will try to help you with a small *conversation*.
 If the bot still doesn't help you, you can ask our support team for further assistence.
 Stage 1
-  - `$image searchterm`: Search google images.
+  - `image searchterm`: Search google images.
 The bot will display the best (but random) search result.
-  - `$kick @target-member`: Kicks a Discord server member.
+  - `kick @target-member`: Kicks a Discord server member.
-  - `$leave`: If you want to stop the music from playing further, you can do `$leave`.
+  - `leave`: If you want to stop the music from playing further, you can do `$leave`.
 The bot will stop the music and leave the call.
-  - `$mcserver ip port`: Displays an embed full of stats about the given server.
+  - `mcserver ip port`: Displays an embed full of stats about the given server.
 For example try `$mcserver play.hypixel.com 25565`.
-  - `$mute @target-member`: Mutes a member.
+  - `mute @target-member`: Mutes a member.
 The target cannot do anything, except read.
 Good for spammers that you do not want to ban or kick.
 Removes the default role, and adds the 'Mute' role.
-  - `$play youtube-url`: Plays music/sound of a given YouTube video.
+  - `play youtube-url`: Plays music/sound of a given YouTube video.
 For example try `$play https://www.youtube.com/watch?v=dQw4w9WgXcQ`.
-  - `$rules`: Displays all the rules.
+  - `rules`: Displays all the rules.
-  - `$setbank amount`: Sets your bank worth to X amount of coins.
+  - `setbank amount`: Sets your bank worth to X amount of coins.
-  - `$setwallet amount`: Sets your wallet worth to X amount of coins.
+  - `setwallet amount`: Sets your wallet worth to X amount of coins.
-  - `$template`: Sends a template for starting a new command.
+  - `template`: Sends a template for starting a new command.
 Can be used for it's function, or to give someone a start.
-  - `$ticket`: WIP, if it's done, a description will be added.
+  - `ticket`: WIP, if it's done, a description will be added.
-  - `$unblind`: Unblinds a blinded member.
+  - `unblind`: Unblinds a blinded member.
 Roves the 'Blinded' role, and adds thr default role.
-  - `$unmute`: Unmutes a muted member.
+  - `unmute`: Unmutes a muted member.
 Removes the 'Muted' role, and adds the default role.
-  - `$withdraw amount`: Withdraw coins from your bank account.
+  - `withdraw amount`: Withdraw coins from your bank account.
 So from Bank to Wallet.

 ----------------------------------------